kortstie/aws_ansible/README.md

 ## Overview

-This project provides the steps needed to build a docker environment based on AWS EC2 RHEL7 or Amazon Linux 2 instances.
+This project provides the steps needed to build a demo environment with some AWS EC2 RHEL7 or Amazon Linux 2 instances.
-The docker hosts are provisioned and managed by an Ansible host.
+The instances are provisioned and managed by an Ansible host.
 In this demo the Ansible Host should be named "master".
 The "master" host has to be created manually, the configuration of this host is described in the following steps:

 ## Prepare the Ansible Host